Frequently Asked Questions

 The Patient Access Network (PAN) Foundation is an independent, national 501 (c)(3) organization dedicated to helping federally and commercially insured people living with life-threatening, chronic and rare diseases with the out-of-pocket costs for their prescribed medications.
 Partnering with generous donors, healthcare providers and pharmacies, PAN provides the underinsured population access to the healthcare treatments they need to best manage their conditions and focus on improving their quality of life.
-Since its founding in 2004, PAN has provided nearly 1 million underinsured patients with over $3 billion in financial assistance, through over 60 disease-specific programs.
+Since its founding in 2004, PAN has provided nearly 1 million underinsured patients with over $3 billion in financial assistance, through nearly 70 disease-specific programs.

 » Co-pay funds: assistance with deductibles, co-pays and co-insurance for medications.

 » Travel funds: Assistance with transportation and accommodation costs associated with travel to a physician’s office or hospital site to receive treatment.

 » Premium funds: Assistance with health insurance premiums.

 Patients must meet the following criteria to be eligible for PAN assistance:

 » The patient must be getting treatment for the disease named in the assistance program to which he or she is applying.

 » The patient must have health insurance that covers his or her qualifying medication or product.

 » The patient’s medication or product must be listed on PAN’s list of covered medications.

 » The patient’s adjusted gross income must fall at or below 400% or 500% of the Federal Poverty Level, depending on